-The educational goals for completion of this Medical Assisting Program are to:
+The educational goals for completion of this Medical Assisting are:

-- Prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains. - Ensure students are prepared for their national credentialing exams and the realities of the workplace responsibilities they will encounter. - Assure employers that our graduates are ready to be employed and can be trusted to provide high-quality patient care. - Assure patients that the medical assistants caring for them are well-versed in the latest techniques and will provide them with respectful care.
+- Prepare competent entry-level Medical Assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains. - Ensure students are prepared for their national credentialing exams and the realities of the workplace responsibilities they will encounter. - Assure employers that our graduates are ready to be employed and can be trusted to provide high-quality patient care. - Assure patients that the Medical Assistants caring for them are well-versed in the latest techniques and will provide them with respectful care.